jboss-openshift/ce-testsuite/eap/README.md

   - $EAP_SRC/testsuite/integration/basic/target/jboss-as-ts-integ-basic-7.5.5.Final-redhat-SNAPSHOT-tests.jar
   - $EAP_SRC/testsuite/integration/smoke/target/jboss-as-ts-integ-smoke-7.5.5.Final-redhat-SNAPSHOT-tests.jar

+ **Note** for EAP7 the file name will start with **wildfly-**, example: **wildfly-ts-integ-basic-7.0.0.GA-redhat-2-tests.jar**.
+If you are building EAP7 remember to change the file name in the steps below.

 ### Install the jars manually:

-Before to install the jars, is necessary add a user in the **jboss-ejb-client.properties** in the following file:
+Before installing the jars, is necessary add a user in the **jboss-ejb-client.properties** in the following file:
 **$EAP_SRC/testsuite/integration/smoke/target/jboss-as-ts-integ-basic-7.5.5.Final-redhat-SNAPSHOT-tests.jar**
 and add the following content: